LefferTrochez/DuqueXII-Robot/README.md

    This folder contains the complete CAD model of the robot, designed using Fusion 360.
 The design includes all individual components and assemblies necessary to understand and visualize the robot's basic movements.
 The model was reviewed in collaboration with the Consultorio IMEC at Universidad de los Andes' Mechanical Engineering Department, where adjustments were made to ensure the viability and functionality of the movement mechanisms, along with recommendations for 3D printing.

 2. **Code**
    This folder contains the final code necessary for the robot's operation.
-It includes the code for the eight ROS2 nodes running on the Jetson Nano with Ubuntu 20, responsible for integrating and managing data from sensors and actuators.
+It includes the code for the eight ROS2 nodes running on the NVIDIA Jetson Nano with Ubuntu 20.04 LTS, responsible for integrating and managing data from sensors and actuators.
 It also includes the Arduino Nano 33 BLE Sense code, which controls peripheral components and the Flask-based web page code that allows user interaction with the robot.
 Additionally, the folder includes the YDLidar graph, where blue detections correspond to the robot's left side and red detections to the right.
 Undetected zones show no data, but the robot can gather full environmental information by rotating 360 degrees.

 3. **Consultorio IMEC**
    This folder contains documents related to the advisory process provided by the Consultorio IMEC.
 It includes the review process of the initial CAD design, corrections to movement mechanisms to ensure successful operation and final recommendations for 3D printing, such as configuration parameters and component adjustments.
 All of this is summarized in a final report provided by the consultant.